dhanya0412/Full-Stack-Blog-Platform/README.md

 DB_URL=mongodb+srv://<username>:<password>@<cluster-address>/<database-name>?retryWrites=true&w=majority&appName=<appName>

 ```
-Replace username, password, cluster-address and database-name with your actual MongoDB Atlas credentials. <\br>
+Replace username, password, cluster-address and database-name with your actual MongoDB Atlas credentials. <br>
-This .env file is ignored via .gitignore, so your credentials are never exposed publicly.
+This .env file is ignored via .gitignore, so your credentials are never exposed publicly. <br>
+For this project, we used MongoDB Atlas, so that the databases are synced when any updates are made.

 <h2>MongoDB Setup Options</h2>